Rank-N-Contrast: Learning Continuous Representations for Regression: Introduction

-While there is a rich literature on representation learning, past methods are focused on classification problems.
-In particular, contrastive learning~\citep{chen2020simple,he2020momentum,chen2020improved} and supervised contrastive learning (SupCon)~\citep{khosla2020supervised} have been proven highly effective in representation learning.
-However, as shown in Figure~\ref{fig:motivation}(b), which plots the representation learned by SupCon for the visual temperature prediction task mentioned above, such method produces a sub-optimal representation for regression problems because it ignores the continuous order between the samples in a regression task.
+Furthermore, despite the great success of representation learning schemes on solving \textit{discrete} classification or segmentation tasks (e.g., contrastive learning \citep{chen2020simple,he2020momentum} and supervised contrastive learning (SupCon) \citep{khosla2020supervised}), less attention has been paid to designing algorithms that capture the intrinsic \textit{continuity} in data for regression.
+Interestingly, we highlight that existing representation learning methods inevitably overlook the continuous nature in data: Fig.~\ref{fig:motivation}(b) shows the representation learned by SupCon on the \skyfinder~dataset, where it again fails to capture the underlying continuous order between the samples, resulting in a suboptimal representation for regression tasks.

-In this paper, we introduce \textit{Supervised Contrastive Regression (SupCR)}, a new framework for deep regression learning, where we first learn a representation that ensures the distances in the embedding space are ordered according to the target values.
-We then use this representation to predict the targets.
-To learn such a regression-aware representation, we contrast samples against each other based on their label/target distances.
-Our method explicitly leverages the ordered relationships between the samples to optimize the representation for the downstream regression task.
-As shown in Figure~\ref{fig:motivation}(c), SupCR leads to a representation that captures the intrinsic ordered relationships between the samples.
-Moreover, our framework is orthogonal to existing regression methods as one can use any kind of regression method to map our learned representation to the prediction values.
+To fill the gap, we present Rank-\textsc{n}-Contrast (\name), a novel framework for generic regression learning. \name\ first learns a \textit{regression-aware} representation that orders the distances in the embedding space based on the target values, and then leverages it to predict the continuous targets.
+To achieve this, we propose the Rank-\textsc{n}-Contrast loss ($\supcrloss$), which \textbf{\textit{ranks}} the samples in a batch according to their labels and then \textbf{\textit{contrasts}} them against each other based on their relative rankings.
+Theoretically, we prove that optimizing $\supcrloss$ results in features that are ordered according to the continuous labels, leading to improved performance in downstream regression tasks.
+As confirmed in Fig.~\ref{fig:motivation}(c), \name\ learns continuous representations that capture the intrinsic ordered relationships between samples.
+Notably, our framework is orthogonal to existing regression methods, allowing for the use of any regression method to map the learned representation to the final prediction values.

-Extensive experiments using five real-world regression datasets that span computer vision, human-computer interaction, and healthcare verify the superior performance of our framework.
-The results show that SupCR achieves the state-of-the-art performance and consistently improves the performance of previous regression methods by \textbf{8.7\%} on average across all datasets, tasks, and input modalities.
-Furthermore, our experimental results also show that SupCR delivers multiple desirable properties: 1) improved robustness to data corruptions; 2) enhanced resilience to reduced training data; 3) higher performance on transfer learning; and 4) better generalization to unseen targets.